 A human megaphone.
+An academic and a forever learner.
 Opinionated conversationalist.
 Traveler and someone who is always lost.
-Experience hunter.
 Someone who will cry when David Attenborough one day leaves this earth.
 Emotional movie goer and quiet thinker.
-Walker who gets unneccessarily enthusiastic about butterflies.
-Photographer who never knows enough.
+Walker who gets unnecessarily enthusiastic about butterflies.
+Photographer capturing the ordinarily extraordinary.
 Video maker who loves those mundane moments of life.
 Someone living in Helsinki and dreaming of faraway lands.

-Greetings from our kitchen in Helsinki.
-Amazing that you found yourself here and lets get lost together!
+Hetamentaries is the journals and stories of a traveling photographer.
+Amazing that you found yourself here and now, let’s get lost together!